Analyzing Green Planet Group (OTCMKTS:GNPG) and YPF Sociedad Anónima (NYSE:YPF)

 |1.50

-YPF Sociedad Anónima has a consensus target price of $4.10, indicating a potential downside of 12.77%.
+YPF Sociedad Anónima has a consensus target price of $4.10, suggesting a potential downside of 11.83%.
 Given YPF Sociedad Anónima’s higher probable upside, analysts clearly believe YPF Sociedad Anónima is more favorable than Green Planet Group.

 Valuation & Earnings